UK 2021 VAT on ecommerce B2C imports

 Avalara can help you understand the new rules and potential VAT liabilties for sellers or marketplaces from the UK, EU or anywhere in the world.

-The 1 January 2021 UK B2C ecommerce and marketplace reforms will include:
+The UK B2C ecommerce and marketplace VAT reforms included:

 - Imported consignments of goods not exceeding £135 are subject to sales (supply) VAT instead of import VAT.
 This should be charged to the UK consumer by the UK or non-UK seller in the checkout at the point-of-sale.
 The seller must then report and pay the collected VAT through a regular UK VAT return.
 A simplified customs declaration will still be required.
 Goods above this value are be subject to VAT and customs in the old way.